Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 Furthermore, only two kinds of members are available:

 1. Classifiers which are nested in and inherit from type `T`, if `T` is a `sealed` class.
-2. No-argument callables, which must satisfy:
+2. No-argument callables, which must:
-   - Having no value parameters, which includes both properties and enumeration entries,
+   - Be either properties or enumeration entries (including properties synthetized from interoperating with other languages, like Java),
-   - Having no extension receiver, except for imported extension functions defined over the companion object of `T`.
+   - Have no extension receiver nor context parameters, except for imported extension functions defined over the companion object of `T`.

 ### Changes to [overload resolution](https://kotlinlang.org/spec/overload-resolution.html#overload-resolution)